 Carbon dioxide (CO2) is fundamental to facilitate the growth of plants, and it is particularly relevant to the course of photosynthesis, as plants use CO2 to turn light into energy to grow.
 Without CO2, plants would die.
 Luckily, there is almost always CO2 floating in the air.
+It is odourless and colourless, and you are most likely breathing it in small amounts right now.

 Providing more carbon dioxide in your grow room offers benefits to plants in ways that improves plant health and development.
+Plants use CO2 to "breath".
+It helps them photosynthesize, which is how plants convert light energy into food for themselves.

 Adding carbon dioxide to your plants is proven to increase yields, but due to the high cost of implementing these systems, it is not a necessary practice.